CsillaFarkas/ParetoPick-R/README.md

   * "whole front" plot in the back instead of the front (Cluster Analysis and AHP)
   * only strike through the variable that has been removed (Correlation)
   * new button to jump to cluster tab (Correlation)
-  * download button to select the proper function according to which plot is selected (Cluster Analysis)
+  * download plot button to select the proper function according to which plot is selected (Cluster Analysis)
   * hide card when clicked again (AHP)